 Remember, there’s no “one size fits all” when it comes to creating accessible content.
-Accessibility depends on your target audience, whether you need to abide to any specific requirements, your stakeholders, and what kind of learning experience you want to create for the learners.
-By applying the abovementioned tips, you’ll be well on your way to creating an accessibility-friendly Storyline course.
+Accessibility depends on your target audience, whether you need to abide by any specific requirements, your stakeholders, and what kind of experience you want to create for the learners.
+By applying the tips mentioned above, you’ll be well on your way to creating an accessibility-friendly Storyline 360 course.

 Test for Accessibility

 Once the course is ready, it’s time to test it out.
-Testing and quality assurance are important parts of any e-learning project, but they’re especially critical when it comes to accessible courses.
-To make sure everything works as it should, test all keyboard shortcuts, and then test your course with a screen reader.
+Testing and quality assurance are important parts of any e-learning project, but they’re especially critical when it comes to creating accessible courses.
+To make sure everything works as it should, test your course with a screen reader.
 If you have someone with a disability in your workplace, enlist them to act as a tester.
-A person who truly needs and uses the accessible content can likely provide you with the best information about the quality of the learning experience.
+A person who truly needs and uses accessible content can likely provide you with the best information about the quality of the learning experience.

 Helpful Links and Resources